rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-dotnet.md

 ### Putting it all together

-You can compile both of these with just the RabbitMQ .NET client on the classpath.
+You can compile both of these by referencing the RabbitMQ .NET client assembly.
 We're using the command line (`cmd.exe` and `csc`) to compile and run the code.
 Alternatively you could use Visual Studio.

     :::bash